datarobot-oss/terraform-azurerm-dr-infra/README.md

 - `nvidia_device_plugin` to install the `nvidia-device-plugin` helm chart

 #### Description
-Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `https://nvidia.github.io/k8s-device-plugin/nvidia-device-plugin` helm chart into the `nvidia-device-plugin` namespace.
+Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `nvidia-device-plugin` helm chart from the `https://nvidia.github.io/k8s-device-plugin` repo into the `nvidia-device-plugin` namespace.

+This helm chart is used to expose GPU resources on nodes intended for GPU workloads such as the default `gpu` node group.

 Values passed to the helm chart can be overridden by passing a custom values file via the `nvidia_device_plugin_values` variable as demonstrated in the [complete example](examples/complete/main.tf).

+#### Permissions
+Not required

+### Helm Chart - descheduler
+#### Toggle
+- `descheduler` to install the `descheduler` helm chart

+#### Description
+Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `descheduler` helm chart from the `https://kubernetes-sigs.github.io/descheduler/` helm repo into the `descheduler` namespace.

+This helm chart allows for automatic rescheduling of pods for optimizing resource consumption.

 #### Permissions
 Not required